-- 1. compare and contrast the basic data structures used in Computer Science: lists, stacks, queues, trees and graphs - 2. identify and implement the basic operations for manipulating each type of data structure - 3. create data structures using Java - 4. analyze the run-time analysis of algorithms and express them using O () notation - 5. apply recursion to data structure operations - 6. identify the appropriate data structure for a given problem - 7. analyze algorithms to search or sort the data in various data structures (arrays, queues, stacks, etc.) and interpret their run-time performance - 8. create and execute test plans which include the testing of boundary conditions Honors Option This course has an honors option for Honor College students.
-Please meet with the professor by the end of the first week of class if you are interested in taking the class for your honors course requirements.
-An Honors Option is available for this course.
-A general requirement for Honors courses and Honors Option courses is a minimum grade point average of 3.5 "Definition: Students pursuing the Honors Option will be required to demonstrate a higher level of knowledge and skill in each of their course programming projects.
-They will be required to Spring 2024 - Syllabus v0.0 take the concepts introduced and generalize them for broader application.
-Students will also do independent work researching application programming interfaces."
-(Master Course Outline) For this Honors Option, the demonstration of a higher level of knowledge and skill will be through enhanced Labs and Projects.
-The independent work for research will be through additional research components for Homework The expectation is that all of the 'honors option' exercises be completed.
-The expectation is that 90% of the 'honors option' exercises should be completed.
-If more than 10% of the 'honors option' exercises are not completed then for the assignments completed without the honors option beyond 10% of the assignments a penalty will be assessed For some of the assignments, there are extra credit options for the students in the 'regular section' that are mandatory for the students in the 'honors section' and the grade is based on the proportion of the total points.
-For example: suppose there is 15 points extra credit on an assignment, for the students in the 'honors section' their grade is based on the total points / 115.
-If a student switches from the 'honors section' back to the 'regular section', the grade will be recalculated.
-Enrolling in the Honors Option Section: By the end of the first week (1/22) fill out an Add/Drop form that drops Section 01 and adds Section 01H and get the instructor's signature (by 1/22) and the department chair's signature.
-After the form is filled out and signed then take it to the registrar.
-Exiting the Honors Option Section: If you wish to switch back to the regular section, by the withdrawal date (4/5), fill out an Add/Drop form that drops Section 01H and adds Section 01 and get the instructor's signature and the department chair.
-After the form is filled out and signed then take it to the registrar.
-Course Management, Structure and Pace This course meets for approximately five hours a week for 14 weeks.
+- 1. compare and contrast the basic data structures used in Computer Science: lists, stacks, queues, trees and graphs

+- 2. identify and implement the basic operations for manipulating each type of data structure

+- 3. create data structures using Java

+- 4. analyze the run-time analysis of algorithms and express them using O () notation

+- 5. apply recursion to data structure operations

+- 6. identify the appropriate data structure for a given problem

+- 7. analyze algorithms to search or sort the data in various data structures (arrays, queues, stacks, etc.) and interpret their run-time performance

+- 8. create and execute test plans which include the testing of boundary conditions

+Spring 2025 - Syllabus v0.0

+Course Management, Structure and Pace

+This course meets for approximately five hours a week for 14 weeks.
 Students should plan on putting in at least two hours of study time for every hour spent in class for lecture.
 Additionally, students should plan study time of another half hour for every hour spent in the lab.
 Students who are successful in this class typically spend approximately seven hours outside of class each week working on the subject.
 This includes reviewing class notes, reading and studying the textbooks, doing homework and reviewing demo Java code including "testers" for labs.

 Attending all lectures is essential for success in this course because this reinforces and explains the material presented in the textbook.
 Additional programming techniques, which may not be found in the book, will be demonstrated in class and during lab time.
-Spring 2024 - Syllabus v0.0 Grade Determinants:

-Item Percent
+ltem Percent

 Homework 5%

 Data Structure Labs 5%

 Programming Labs 10%

 Programming Projects 10%

+20%

+50%

+Grade Determinants:

-Midterm Exam (2/28) 20%
+Midterm Exam (3/6)

-Final Exam (5/8) 50%
+Final Exam (5/8)

-^{} At the end of the semester the lowest Homework grade, the lowest Data Structure Lab grade, and the lowest Programming Lab grade will be dropped
+At the end of the semester the lowest Homework grade, the lowest Data Structure Lab grade, and the lowest Programming Lab grade will be dropped

-^{} In order to pass the course, you will need an overall average of 60 in the course and you will need a 60 or above on the Final Exam.
+In order to pass the course, you will need an overall average of 60 in the course and you will need a 60 or above on the average of the Midterm Exam and Final Exam.

 Grade % Range

-Α 89.5-100.0+
+А 89.5-100.0+

 B+ 86.5-89.4

 В 79.5-86.4

 C+ 76.5-79.4

 С 69.5 - 76.4

 D 59.5 - 69.4

 F 0 - 59.4

+Spring 2025 - Syllabus v0.0

 Software/Computer Requirements:

 Although there is lab time incorporated into the class to work on "labs", there may not be enough time to work on the "projects" during class time.
 You may need access to a computer with Java outside of class.
 If you own a computer, you can download the Java JDK and NetBeans which will replicate the setup that we have on campus.
 There will be links from the Course Homepage in Canvas with some information.
 It is not a requirement to use NetBeans.
 You can use Eclipse, JGrasp, BlueJay, Notepad++, some other IDE or even Notepad, but you may need to create a 'project' in your IDE and import all of the .java files, and you may need to adjust the package statements in the files if only a NetBeans project is provided.
-Spring 2024 - Syllabus v0.0 If you do not own a computer, you can use the Open Lab.
+If you do not own a computer, you can use the Open Lab.
 See the hours posted outside the Open Lab Note: If we become displaced from campus, the Open Lab may not be available or have reduced hours Laptops in the classroom: